beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 by name.

-It might be convenient to have some kind of helper function that could look up the movie object by name, similar to this:
+It might be convenient to have some kind of helper function that could lookup the movie object by name, similar to this:

 ``` {.py}
 def find_movie_by_name(movies, name):